Rockapella: Where in the World Is Carmen Sandiego? (1991–1996)

-With a PBS special and numerous morning talk show appearances under their collective belt, Rockapella was noticed by the producers of an up-and-coming children's geography game show Where in the World Is Carmen Sandiego?.
+With a PBS special and numerous morning talk show appearances under their collective belt, Rockapella was noticed by the producers of Where in the World Is Carmen Sandiego?, an up-and-coming children's geography game show based on the computer game of the same name by Brøderbund Software.
 Shortly before the show's premiere, Keyes had decided to leave Rockapella to launch his legal career, but was still part of the band when they auditioned and were hired to write and perform the show's theme song as well as appearing as the comic relief house band.
 Keyes was replaced by Scott Leonard, who had just returned from a career as the lead singer in a Tokyo Disneyland electronic rock band.
 Between Leonard joining the band and the start of their television break, Rockapella began to pick up fame, starring in a Whoopi Goldberg HBO comedy special Chez Whoopi, a Taco Bell commercial, and opened for acts such as Chuck Berry, Styx, Billy Joel, and their a cappella idols The Persuasions, who the group had met on the Do It A Cappella special.
 They also performed on Jay Leno's first New Year's Eve episode of The Tonight Show in 1992.

 Rockapella first appeared on the half-hour game show in 1991 and later continued to appear daily for five seasons, catapulting the band's four members into mid-level television celebrity status and making the Rockapella-performed theme song (which was penned by Altman and his childhood friend, David Yazbek) as one of the best known television themes in history.
 Jeff Thacher joined Rockapella as the band's permanent vocal percussionist in 1993, although he only appeared on Carmen Sandiego during its fifth and final season two years later.
 While Rockapella was seen daily in homes across America, Leonard used his connections to the Japanese music market to acquire a recording contract with ForLife Records.
 The group released seven albums of original and cover material under this label in Japan during their run on Carmen Sandiego and for two years after that, being the first to bring contemporary a cappella music to Japan.
 On the final episode of Carmen Sandiego, Sean Altman memorably had his blonde braids cut by show host Greg Lee.
 As the other members of Rockapella became aware that his braids were actually being cut, they stopped miming the title song and covered their mouths in shock.